XRPLF/xrpl-dev-portal/content/tx_format.md

 # Transaction Results #

+## Immediate Response ##

-The result of the [`submit` command](rippled-apis.html#submit) contains several fields that indicate what happened in processing the submitted transaction.
-These fields are as follows:
+The response from the [`submit` command](rippled-apis.html#submit) contains a provisional result from the `rippled` server indicating what happened during local processing of the transaction.

+The response from `submit` contains the following fields:

 | Field | Value | Description |
 |-------|-------|-------------|